 - 2 eggs – $1.00

 NOTE: The recipe prices are calculated by using grocery store websites.
 The actual cost of the recipe will vary depending on what ingredients you already have.
-I updated the pricing for this recipe in January 2023.
+I updated the pricing for this recipe in January 2025.

-How to make Sunny Side Up Eggs
+How To Make a Sunny Side Up Egg

 - First, let the eggs come to room temperature.